Housing Policies for Undergraduate Residential Communities

 The University and the Office of Housing do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
 If not, coverage may be obtained through the Personal Property Insurance Coverage Plan.
 Information and applications may be obtained at the Office of Housing.

-Pets or animals of any kind, including birds, are prohibited in student rooms.
-However, non-carnivorous fish in an aquarium (less than 30 gallons) are permitted in student rooms.
+Pets, including birds, are prohibited in student rooms.
+However, non-carnivorous fish in an aquarium (less than 10 gallons) are permitted in student rooms.

 Privacy and Security